Storm Highway by Dan Robinson

 Video and photographs are financial assets.

 It might surprise you to learn that viral and compelling video, photo and literary content is a valuable financial asset, just like your investment portfolio, stocks, a 401k or even real estate.
-That can be newsworthy footage from professional photographers like me, or even just a cute video of your puppy or a funny moment with your friends or family captured on your cell phone.
+That can be newsworthy footage from professional photographers like me and my many colleagues, or even just a cute video of your puppy or a funny moment with your friends or family captured on your cell phone.
 Those are real, tangible assets that can be converted to cash.
 This is the backbone of how television, movie studios, newspapers, radio stations and other media outlets generate their fortunes.
-It's how many artists, cameramen, photographers, authors and more have been able to earn a living doing what they do.
+It's how professional artists, cameramen, photographers, authors and more have been able to earn a living doing what they do.

 Viral photos and videos have value